MindofLindstrom01/active-directory-creating-users-group-policy-and-managing-accounts/README.md

 <h2>Active Directory: Creating Users, Group Policy, and Managing Accounts in Azure is Now Complete</h2>

-<p>In this part, we've successfully configured Remote Desktop for non-administrative users, automated user creation with PowerShell, and managed group policies.
+<p>In this part, we've successfully configured Remote Desktop access for non-administrative users, automated user creation with PowerShell, and managed group policies.
 Additionally, we covered account lockouts to simulate a real-life IT environment!</p>